Slow Cooker High-Protein Beef Chili

 Instructions:

-1. Brown ground beef in a skillet over medium-high heat, breaking it up as it cooks (8-10 minutes)
+1. Brown ground beef with the onion and bell pepper in a skillet over medium-high heat, breaking it up as it cooks, 8-10 minutes.
+Drain excess fat.

 5. Cook on LOW for 6-8 hours or HIGH for 3-4 hours.